techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-10-notes.md

 **What this does**

-- Checks every obstacle in the array.
+- Loops through every obstacle sprite in the array.
+- Compares its (x, y) position to the bird’s position.
-- If any obstacle’s position exactly matches the bird’s position, the game ends.
+- If **both** x and y match, a collision is detected and the game ends.

-**How to explain it to participants**
+**How to explain it**

-- Revisit the idea of coordinates from earlier weeks:
+- Re‑use the coordinate grid from earlier:

-  - *“Two sprites collide when both their x and y match — they share a single LED.”*
-- You can illustrate with a quick table or grid: mark bird and obstacle positions and ask: *“Is this a collision?”*
+  > “Imagine writing the bird’s coordinates as (x, y).
+  > A collision happens when an obstacle has exactly the same pair: same x and same y.
+  > That means they are on the same LED.”

+- Link back to previous games (e.g. Space Invaders‑style projects) where collisions were also based on coordinates.

 **Common mistakes**

-- Only checking x or only checking y, not both.
+- Only comparing x or only comparing y, not both → collisions trigger early or not at all.
-- Checking just one obstacle instead of looping through the array.
+- Checking only a single obstacle and forgetting to loop through the entire array.

 **Simple test**

-- Ask a learner to deliberately fly into an obstacle and check whether the game ends immediately.
+- Ask a learner to intentionally fly into an obstacle and confirm that the game ends **as soon as** they overlap.

 ---

-### 3e – Timing with Ticks
+### 3e – Timing with `ticks` and `pause`

 ```text
 change ticks by 1